 About IncLab

-IncLab is located within a counseling psychology program whose work bears the additional influence of critical and philosophical psychology.
+IncLab is located within a counseling psychology program whose work bears the additional influence of theoretical and philosophical psychology.
 Principles from both those traditions can be seen in our scholarship.
 The summaries below are taken from the mission statements of The Society of Counseling Psychology (APA Division 17) and The Society for Theoretical and Philosophical Psychology (APA Division 24).

 Counseling Psychology